 News!
-John’s Background Switcher 4.15 has been released!
+John’s Background Switcher 4.16 has been released!
 Read the release notes and download below.
+Please note that JBS 4.16 requires Windows Vista or above.

 I can’t stand plain, boring backgrounds.
 John’s Background Switcher (or JBS for short) periodically changes the background image on your Windows computer to something awesome (if you’re a Mac user, go here instead).
 You can have beautiful desktop backgrounds like these!